 Connecting people with support services

 The Homelessness Commission believes in permanent supportive housing, which offers a choice of permanent housing options to the most vulnerable and chronically homeless people in our community and combines the housing with available support services.
-The How's Nashville campaign, launched by the Homelessness Commission in 2013, focuses on permanent supportive housing as described by the national 100,000 Homes Campaign.
+Well-functioning Housing Crisis Resolution System utilizes all types of high-performing programs to give people options while our community works with them on housing solutions.
+The How's Nashville campaign, launched by the Homelessness Commission in 2013, focuses on permanent supportive housing.

 Our initiatives and programs support solutions to homelessness.